-One of the other reasons we rated this facility so favorably is that it was given a dominant long-term care grade.
-Indeed, long-term care is its second highest category grade.
-In that area, we awarded this facility a score of A-.
-For prospective residents in need of a permanent place to live as opposed to rehabilitation, long-term care grades are a key measure.
-On top of considering the volume of care provided by nurses and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This nursing home provided the vaccine to 73.68421 percent of its residents.
-This is somewhat below what we expected.
-Clearly, this facility is doing something right in this area as it also excelled at keeping its patients out of the hospital.
-Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.
+Among this facility's other accomplishments is its superb long-term care grade.
+It received one of our best grades in that area, with a grade of A-.
+Long-term care grades in this range generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
+On top of assessing the volume of care provided by nurses aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
+This facility administered the vaccine to 95 percent of its residents, which is very impressive.
+Pneumonia can be a life threatening ailment for nursing home residents so we prefer when a nursing home does not leave this to chance.
+Clearly, this place is doing something right in this area as it also excelled at keeping its residents out of the hospital.
+Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.

 Does this page answer your questions about Elizabeth Care Center?